mb706/devc/specs.md

 - `pause` should stop the container without deleting it
 - `restart` should be equivalent to `stop` and then `start`, i.e. stop the container, delete it, then start it again.
 - `sync`: synchronize with `rsync` in `quarantine` / `review` mode.
+- `env`: manage environment variables that are injected into containers (see below).
+This command does not start containers and does not take a `[mode]` argument.

 for `shell` and `run` only, there is the option `--one-off`: it should basically do podman run `--rm` instead of `-d` (and use a different name so that it does not conflict with running containers).